ipfs-inactive/interface-js-ipfs-core/SPEC/FILESv2.md

 #### 1.2 Changes to returned values

 1. Importing a single file will now yield two entries, one for the imported file and one for the containing directory.
-Note this change is actually backwards compatible: in the current API you'd receive an array of one value which you would access like `files[0]`.
+Note this change can be considered almost backwards compatible: in the current API you'd receive an array of one value which you would access like `files[0]`.
+If you collect the result in the new API you'd still access it like that.
 2. Instead of a `hash` property, entries will instead have a `cid` property.
 In entries yielded from core it will be a CID instance, not a string (as agreed in [ipfs/interface-js-ipfs-core#394](https://github.com/ipfs/interface-js-ipfs-core/issues/394)).
 In the HTTP API/CLI it will necessarily be a string, encoded in base32 by default or whatever `?cid-base`/`--cid-base` option value was requested.

 Example: